New scheme helping poor with loans

 Ms Waugh said the Salvation Army would assign the loans, and work with families to pay the the money back.

-Next story in National: Lorde troubled by photographer
+Next story in New Zealand: Lorde troubled by photographer

 Copyright © 2014, Radio New Zealand